pkbhowmick/study-material/k8s-monitoring-pipeline/README.md

 - CPU/memory based horizontal auto scaling (Horizontal pod auto scaler)
 - Automatically adjusting/suggesting resources needed by containers (Vertical pod auto scaler)

+N.B.
+Metrics Server is not for non-autoscaling purposes.
+It shouldn't be used to forward metrics to monitoring solutions or as a source of monitoring solutions metrics.